Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 PortfolioSub keeps track of total deposited tokens in tokenTotals for sanity checks against mainnet.
 It has no ERC20 Contracts hence, it overwrites the addresses with address(0). \
-It also adds the token to the PortfolioBridgeSub with the proper sourceChainid Tokens in PorfolioSub has ZeroAddress but PortfolioBridge has the proper address from each chain Sample Token List in PortfolioSub: \
+It also adds the token to the PortfolioBridgeSub with the proper sourceChainid Tokens in PortfolioSub has ZeroAddress but PortfolioBridge has the proper address from each chain Sample Token List in PortfolioSub: \
 Symbol, SymbolId, Decimals, address, auction mode (432204: Dexalot Subnet ChainId) \
 ALOT ALOT432204 18 0x0000000000000000000000000000000000000000 0 \